yoursunny/NDNts-video/README.md

 This project demonstrates these NDNts capabilities:

-* Import NDNts from a JavaScript project.
+* Use NDNts in a JavaScript project (instead of TypeScript).
-  This site is written in JavaScript, not TypeScript.
 * `fetch` function from `@ndn/segmented-object`.
   It has congestion control features, allowing efficient retrieval of video segments.